 Anyone interested in an electric car will primarily look at the purchase price.
 But this is not the only aspect to take into consideration.
 Ultimately, there are a lot of costs associated with a car, regardless of whether it has a combustion engine or an electric battery: Car insurance, vehicle tax, fuel, operation, maintenance and repairs.

-Only when all these costs are considered together, is it possible to determine, at what point owning an EV becomes worth it.
-Maybe in the end, the purchase price is not the most important aspect after all.
+Only when you consider all of these costs together can you truly see whether the switch to an EV is worth it and whether the list price is possibly not the most important aspect after all.

 The fact that the raw materials used are in high demand and have to be imported also makes the electric car market somewhat dependent on suppliers and on corresponding price fluctuations.